The Ultimate Catering for Buffet Checklist You Need Now

 • Smaller boards for cheeses, charcuterie and breads

+Coordinated or thoughtfully mismatched serveware can make your buffet look curated rather than cluttered [11].
 Your Private Chef packages include elegant trays, napkins, plates and cutlery as standard.
 You just add tongs and serving spoons, which keeps your set up simple without sacrificing presentation [14].

 Label everything clearly